harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/README.md

 - Install **MySQL Workbench** to provide a graphical interface for database management and query execution.
 - Create the required databases by executing the provided SQL scripts.
 - Run the schema scripts for both **`fleximart` (OLTP)** and **`fleximart_dw` (Data Warehouse)** to ensure all necessary tables are created before data loading.
-- Verify that tables are successfully created and accessible before proceeding with data injection and ETL processes.
+- Verify that tables are successfully created and accessible before proceeding with data ingestion and ETL processes.

 # Create databases
 mysql -u root -p -e "CREATE DATABASE fleximart;"